top of page

 4. Repeat sugar intake if symptoms persist and blood sugar remains low.

-5. Once stable, give a snack with protein or complex carbs to maintain blood sugar.
+5. Once stable, provide a snack with protein or complex carbs to maintain blood sugar.

-6. If the person becomes unconscious or can’t swallow, call 911 immediately.
+6. Call 911 immediately if the person becomes unconscious or cannot swallow.

 • Do not give anything by mouth.

-• If trained and available, administer glucagon injection.
+• If trained and available, administer a glucagon injection.

 How to Respond to Hyperglycemia

-1. Encourage the person to check their blood sugar and ketones if possible.
+1. Encourage the person to check blood sugar and ketones if possible.

-2. If blood sugar is high, help them drink water to stay hydrated.
+2. Help them drink water to stay hydrated.

-4. Do not try to lower blood sugar quickly on your own.
-Medical professionals will provide the right treatment.
+4. Do not attempt to lower blood sugar quickly on your own.
+Medical professionals provide the correct treatment.

 • Glucose tablets or gel